Scoring with a youth audience with Vimto

 It can be difficult to get young people’s attention.
 However, we needed to get them excited about Vimto’s sponsorship of Salford City, as well as fans of the club and the wider Vimto audience too.

 Knowledge is power, so we did our research to understand where this audience lives online and the content that appeals to them the most.
 The insight was the project needed one thing: exciting, shareable, ambassador-led content.

-Trick Shot Challenge: a social UGC competition inviting 11 – 18 year olds to show us their best trick shots, for the chance to win an evening with the stars from the Class of 92, Gary Neville and Paul Scholes.
+We developed the Trick Shot Challenge: a social UGC competition inviting 11 – 18 year olds to show us their best trick shots, for the chance to win an evening with the stars from the Class of 92, Gary Neville and Paul Scholes.

-Content was supported with story and image distribution to regional, sports, business, broadcast and online titles.
+Social content was supported with story and image distribution to regional, sports, business, broadcast and online titles.

-50% audience retention rate of the brand video vs an industry average retention rate of 15%
+They watched for longer, too, with a 50% audience retention rate of the brand video vs an industry average retention rate of 15%